theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/add-daclientdnsconfiguration.md

 When a DNS suffix is specified, but no servers are specified, it is treated as a NRPT exemption entry.

 In a multi-domain deployment, when an NRPT entry that consists of DNS suffix, proxy server and DNS IP addresses is added to the NRPT table the settings are added to all the DirectAccess (DA) client Group Policy Objects (GPOs) in different domains.
-In multi-site deployment with firstref_client_7 clients, the added entries are added to both the Windows® 8 client GPOs and Windows® 7 client GPOs.
+In multi-site deployment with firstref_client_7 clients, the added entries are added to both the Windows??
+8 client GPOs and Windows??
+7 client GPOs.

 The NRPT configuration is applicable globally, to the entire DA deployment and therefore is not impacted by multi-site deployment.